Cortrah/crucible-client/README.md

 You are now at your table

-Currently it's you and your 4 ai bot dogs vs General Scum and his 4 ai bot robots.
+Currently it's you and your 4 ai bot dogs vs General Scum(ai) and his 4 ai bot robots.

 ![A screenshot of the current state of the game, 10 postage stamp sized avatars and some dots for mistles](./design/five_vs_five.png?raw=true "Five on Five")